Navarro County gives daily COVID-19 update, three cases reported

 Navarro County reports three confirmed cases of COVID-19 as of Monday, March 30.
-According to the daily report issued by Navarro County Office of Emergency Management, the confirmed cases are located in Rice, near Emhouse, and in western Navarro County.
+According to the daily report issued by Navarro County Office of Emergency Management, the confirmed cases are located in Rice, near Emhouse, and in western Navarro County, near the Hill County line west of Navarro Mills Lake.

 To date, 60 tests have been performed, with 46 negative, and 11 awaiting results.
 There have been no COVID-19 related deaths reported in Navarro County.